ObserveRTC/client-monitor-js/docs/PERCEIVED_QUALITY_DETECTORS.md

 `ScoreCalculator` tier it differently.

 No detector in this category derives a value the monitor also computes any more.
-The last two both stopped in 4.9.0: `InventedSpeechDetector` used to keep a numerator and a denominator of its own, because it judged a ratio over a sliding window and summing per-tick ratios is not the ratio of the sums — integrating a rate over elapsed time removed that reason, so it reads `inboundRtp.inventedSpeechRatio` like everything else.
+The last two both stopped in 4.9.0: `ConcealedSamplesDetector` (then `InventedSpeechDetector`) used to keep a numerator and a denominator of its own, because it judged a ratio over a sliding window and summing per-tick ratios is not the ratio of the sums — integrating a rate over elapsed time removed that reason, so it reads `inboundRtp.nonSilentConcealedRatio` like everything else.
 The deleted `AudioDesyncDetector` re-normalized the same two NetEQ counters `timeStretchRate` is derived from, and that duplication went with the class.